Introduction

 Introduction.

-Depending on the country and equipment of the vehicle, there may be deviations from the fuse numbers and slots listed in the overview.
-If necessary, ask for the exact fuse assignment from suitably qualified professionals.
+Depending on the country, model year, and equipment installed in the Volkswagen Taos, there may be differences from the fuse numbers and slots listed in the overview.
+If the fuse assignment is unclear, ask suitably qualified professionals for the exact information.
 Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility.

 Fuse assignment